 - Increase text size – reading small text on a small screen is not ideal.
 Make sure that you use a suitable font size that isn’t too small and works for your website.

 - Review your imagery – downloading lots of images on a mobile device can be slow so make sure you optimise your images or remove them all together.
 The more imagery you have on a page can result in unnecessary scrolling before getting to the important content on a mobile device.

-- Easy to use calls to action – Clear easy to use calls to action can make the difference between sale and no sale.
+- Easy to use calls to action –I bet many of your reading this can think of a time where they have had to zoom to click on something on their phone.
+Clear easy to use calls to action can make the difference between sale and no sale.

-- It might be time to upgrade to a new website – unfortunately not all websites can be rescued with some small changes if your theme or template has not been designed to be responsive.
+- It might be time to get a new website – unfortunately not all websites can be rescued with some small changes if your theme or template has not been designed to be responsive.

-Your User Experience is more Trick than Trick
+Your User Experience is more Trick than Treat

 We have come across websites where someone has focused too much on what it looks like but not actually thought about what is best for their users.

 When you are building or updating your website make sure you have your target audience in mind.
-You need to ensure that they can find the information required to make that ultimate conversion, whether that is a purchase, pick up the phone, download a resource etc.
+You want to make sure that they can find the information they need to make that ultimate conversion, whether that be a purchase, pick up the phone, download a resource etc.